 Growing up in Southern Nevada, I learned the importance of community and service.
-Before my father joined the Marine Corps, he was a proud member of the Teamsters union, which instilled in me a deep respect for working people and collective advocacy—values that later guided me as a prosecutor in Carson City, where I helped colleagues organize themselves to promote fairness and professionalism within the District Attorney’s Office.
+Before my father joined the Marine Corps, he was a proud retail clerks union member, which instilled in me a deep respect for working people and collective advocacy—values that later guided me as a prosecutor in Carson City, where I helped colleagues organize themselves to promote fairness and professionalism within the District Attorney’s Office.

 Today, I work as a prosecutor in the Clark County District Attorney’s Office and a Major in the Nevada Army National Guard.
 Growing up here, working here, and raising my family here has given me a profound understanding and appreciation of our community that fuels why I’m seeking to serve from the bench.